envytools/envytools/hwdocs/memory/vram.rst

 Memory addressing
 =================

-While memory addressing is highly dependent on chipset family, the basic approach is outlined here.
+While memory addressing is highly dependent on GPU family, the basic approach is outlined here.

 The bits of a memory address are, in sequence, assigned to: